wubetbirhanu07-ui/Full-Stack-MERN-Application/README.md

  Local Setup and Running Instructions

  Backend
-1. Clone the repository and navigate to the backend folder.
+1.  navigate to the backend folder.
 2. Run `npm install` to install dependencies.
 3. Create a `.env` file and add your `MONGO_URI` and `JWT_SECRET`.
 4. Start the server using `npm run dev`.